Funding trigger

 Do I still need certified payroll?

-Yes.
-Covered contractors and subcontractors must submit weekly certified payroll showing the classifications and rates paid.
+Covered DBRA contractors and subcontractors generally must submit weekly certified payroll showing the classifications and rates paid.
+Confirm the reporting clause in the specific contract.

 Official sources